10 Changes You May Notice At Menopause

 The lining of your urethra — the tube that carries urine from your bladder out of your body when you pee — gets drier, thinner, and less elastic.
 That can make you feel like you need to pee more.

 You also may leak urine when you cough, laugh, or lift heavy things.
-Your doctor can recommend exercises to train and strengthen the muscles in that area and you may also need to have some oestrogen if you are low in that hormone, and not oestrogen dominant.
+Kegel exercises can help to train and strengthen the muscles in that area and you may also need to supplement some bioidentical oestrogen if you are low in that hormone, and not oestrogen dominant.

-7. Your libido and sex life may change
+7. Your libido and sex life may dry up

-Libido is certainly helped by progesterone, which is the hormone behind sex drive in women.
-If you are also suffering from vaginal dryness a combination cream with some oestrogen in it can be helpful.
+Menopausal libido is certainly helped by progesterone, which is the hormone behind sex drive in women.
+If you are also suffering from vaginal dryness a combination cream with some oestrogen in it, such as Wellsprings Twenty to One, can be helpful.

-However if you are suffering from vaginal atrophy, that will need a separate oestrogen source from your doctor.
+However if you are suffering from vaginal atrophy, that will need a separate oestrogen source like Wellsprings bioidentical oestrogen cream applied locally.

-8. Your risk of heart disease may be higher
+8. Your risk of heart disease is higher

-Your chances of a heart attack, stroke, or other heart-related problems may go up and is often related to increase in weight and oestrogen dominance.
+Your chances of a heart attack, stroke, or other cardiovascular problem may go up.
+This is often related to an increase in weight and oestrogen dominance.

-That’s especially true if you had your ovaries removed or you went through menopause at a young age.
+That’s especially true if you’ve had your ovaries removed or you went through menopause at a young age.

-The change in hormones after menopause can bring about changes in your mood.
+The change in hormones during menopause can bring about changes in your mood.
 So, too, can the idea of growing older and watching your body change.

-Although many women are offered antidepressants as a replacement for HRT, or to deal with low moods, it may well first be beneficial to try a combination cream of both progesterone and oestrogen as these two hormones together have been shown to help in these cases.
+Although many women are offered antidepressants as a replacement for HRT to deal with low moods, it may well first be beneficial to try a combination cream of progesterone and oestrogen as these two hormones together have been shown to help in these cases.

 10. You may need to change your skin care routine

-Your skin is your largest and most visible organ — and menopause can make it dry and itchy.
-You can help your skin by using sunscreen and moisturizer.
+Your skin is your largest and most visible organ and menopause can make it dry and itchy and accelerate the signs of aging.
+You can help your skin by always using sunscreen and a care routine that includes a daily serum and moisturiser.
+Wellsprings Bioidentical Face Serum is formulated specifically to support menopausal skin.

-Also, drink plenty of water, and if you smoke, do consider giving up as it is not only it bad for the complexion but it certainly does increase the amount of wrinkles that you have.
+Also, drink plenty of water and if you smoke consider giving up as it’s damaging for the complexion and increases the amount of wrinkles too.